 On February 16, 2017 the Company's subsidiary TAG commenced arbitration proceedings at the London Court of International Arbitration against Asia Oil Invest LLP, TAG's former gas marketing agent, in connection with Asia Oil Invest LLP's failure to fulfil its obligations under the general marketing agreement signed on or around April 19, 2016.
-TAG is claiming damages in the amount of USD0.7 million and cancellation of all invoices and amounts claimed by Asia Oil Invest LLP as commission under the agreement for the period May 1, 2016 to December 31, 2016.
-TAG is currently awaiting a response from Asia Oil Invest LLP to its request for arbitration.
+TAG is claiming damages in the amount of USD0.7 million and cancellation of all invoices and amounts claimed by Asia Oil Invest LLP as commission under the agreement for the period May 1, 2016 to December 31, 2017.
+This arbitration has now concluded.